-- Rome shale as a detachment
+- Rome shale as an important detachment level.

 - Blue Ridge:

-- North American basement (Grenville) involvement
+- North American basement (Grenville age) involvement

-and Iapetan rift sediments in western part.
+along with Iapetan rift sediments (Ocoee series) in western part.

 - rocks are metamorphosed, with polyphase,

-- eclogites and ultramafites in eastern part.
+- eclogites and ultramafites in eastern part,

 - Brevard zone - major fault separating Piedmont